mui/material-ui/docs/pages/blog/mui-x-v6.md

 ### Birthday picker

-Up until MUI X v5, we were recommending the use of 3 separate inputs to implement a birthday picker, and esptially not the use of a `<DatePicker>`, see this article for why [Designing Birthday Picker UX: Simpler Is Better](https://www.smashingmagazine.com/2021/05/frustrating-design-patterns-birthday-picker/).
+Up until MUI X v5, we were recommending the use of 3 separate inputs to implement a birthday picker, and especially not the use of a `<DatePicker>`; see this article for why [Designing Birthday Picker UX: Simpler Is Better](https://www.smashingmagazine.com/2021/05/frustrating-design-patterns-birthday-picker/).

 Birthday pickers can now have a great UX thanks to the Fields.
 They behave almost like 3 separate inputs and support full letter month which can be used so end-users don't confuse day and month.